ChrisKent-Github/Product-Inventory-Lab/instructions/section-05.md

 ## Part 2 - Reading in JSON

-We will use objests available to us from Jackson to read a JSON file.
+We will use objects available to us from Jackson to read a JSON file.
 Then map the JSON data to the Java objects it represents, in this case the objects in our inventory.

 ```
 ObjectMapper objectMapper = new ObjectMapper();
 this.inventory = objectMapper.readValue(new File("sneaker.json"), new TypeReference<List<Sneaker>>(){});
 ```

-Jackson offers us a ObjectMapper class that maps an objects data to JSON data and vise-versa.
+Jackson offers us a ObjectMapper class that maps an object's data to JSON data and vise-versa.
 Next we call the ```.readValue``` method passing in two aurguments.
 The first is a file to read from.
 The second is the type of objects we want create from the JSON data.

 > notice the *new TypeReference* object that is instantiated.
 This is a Jackson object used to help reference the type of objects we want to create.
 Read the Jackson api for more

 ## Part 3 - Writing to JSON

-Lets look at saving JSON to file.
+Let's look at saving JSON to file.
 We will use more objects from the Jackson library to create the JSON to write file.

 ```
 ObjectMapper mapper = new ObjectMapper();